 - Develop your research proposal and establish the resources that will be needed to deliver it

 - Cost your proposal as accurately as you can.
 There are a range of guidelines to help you identify and estimate the costs of the different elements that will be needed including staff, equipment, consumables and recruiting participants into your trial.
 Our Funding development Team can provide a costing template for you.

 - Complete the funder's application form

 - Request approval to submit your application via the Funding Development Team

 - Submit your application to funder

-You will find the supporting documents for grant applications at the bottom of this page.
-You can see all research-related documents and standard operating procedures here.
+You will find the supporting documents for grant applications and all research-related documents and standard operating procedures here .